 As mentioned above, price-cap regulation is a common form of regulation.
 The appeal of price-cap regulation is often associated with the incentive that it gives to the regulated firm to invest in endogenous cost reduction.5 By contrast, we establish conditions for the optimality of price-cap regulation in a model in which costs are private and exogenous.
-We note further that our no-transfers assumption is critical: price-cap regulation is not optimal in the standard Baron-Myerson model with transfers.
-Our findings thus indicate that this practical regulatory policy may perform not just well but optimally when a regulator faces a privately informed monopolist and transfers are infeasible.
+We note further that our no-transfers assumption is critical: price-cap regulation is not optimal function."

 4In this respect, we follow the lead of Schmalensee (1989), who also examines a regulatory model with linear pricing schemes.
-Schmalensee (1989, p.
+(Schmalensee, 1989, p.
 418) provides additional motivation for the practical relevance of linear pricing schemes in regulatory settings.

-5 For further discussion, see, for example, Armstrong and Sappington (2007, p.
+5For further discussion, see, for example, (Armstrong and Sappington, 2007, p.
 1608) and the references cited therein.